What is the (Long Term) D Child Dependent Visa?

 Most ‘D’ visa applications are made directly to the Irish Embassy where The Irish Naturalisation and Immigration Service (INIS) handles every case.
 These applications can be submitted either abroad or within the State itself.

 The Immigration Advice Service can help to streamline this process for you by eliminating the burden of paperwork from your responsibility.
-IAS’ immigration lawyers are well-equipped to handle each case, no matter the complexity, and will inform you of the many supporting documents and evidence you must submit.
-By entrusting your application with a lawyer, you can rest assured that your case is in the best possible hands and you should expect to be reunited with your child or family member in a timely manner.
+IAS’ Irish immigration consultants are well-equipped to handle each case, no matter the complexity, and will inform you of the many supporting documents and evidence you must submit.
+By entrusting your application with a consultant, you can rest assured that your case is in the best possible hands and you should expect to be reunited with your child or family member in a timely manner.

 It is best not to apply without seeking any legal guidance as submitting incorrect or missing information could severely jeopardise your case.
 Not only could your visa be refused, but the appeals process can take 12 months if not longer, exacerbating and lengthening the time spent apart from your loved one as well as costing you more money to rectify the errors.

 The IAS recognises the importance of being with family and therefore is willing to discuss your case in either an extended session or in a brief document check.
-You can choose whether to meet your IAS lawyer in person, over the phone, via Skype or in a multi-way business call that may include immediate family members residing all over the globe.
+You can choose whether to meet your IAS consultant in person, over the phone, via Skype or in a multi-way business call that may include immediate family members residing all over the globe.

 As soon as you call our client care team, we will match you with an accredited immigration lawyer immediately.
-Your IAS lawyer will be able to handle your case professionally as not only are all our lawyers well-versed in the intricacy of Irish immigration law, but some are even specialists in immigration family law.
+Your IAS expert will be able to handle your case professionally as not only are all our lawyers well-versed in the intricacy of Irish immigration law, but some are even specialists in immigration family law.

 We will endeavour to reunite you with your child or loved one in the fastest and efficient manner possible, so give us a call today to arrange an appointment that suits you and your needs on (+353) 061 518 025.